SohamInamdar142857/EE224_16_bit_CPU/README.md

 ## Instruction Set Architecture
 Information for the 14 instructions supported by the IITB-CPU and their encoding can be found in the [Problem Statement](https://github.com/SohamInamdar142857/EE224_16_bit_CPU/blob/main/EE224-IITB-CPU-Project.pdf).

+## Simulation
+Simulation and testing of IIT-B CPU was performed and it was observed that the CPU efficiently uses all the components to process the given instructions.
+The states were made using the state diagram.
+The states were executed according to the state diagram.

 ## Contributors
 * Ayush Joshi
 * Harsh Amit Shah